Kravatka/r_e_a_c_t/README.md

 # r_e_a_c_t
-this repository create  for learn react
+This repository create  for learn react

+Based on the book by Robin Wieruch "The road to learn react"